Statistical presentation

 In connection with publications, the following classifications of Visits to physicians etc. are applied:

-- Medical speciality/nature of the service, aggregate (code for type of physician, and breakdown of consultations with GP) with 21-grouping
+- Medical specialty/type of service, aggregate (code for type of physician, and breakdown of consultations with GP) with 21-grouping

-- Medical speciality/nature of the service (more detailed breakdown by medical specialists etc.) with 47-grouping
+- Medical specialty/type of service (more detailed breakdown by medical specialists etc.) with 47-grouping

-The applied grouping of medical speciality/nature of the service can be retrieved from tariff folders at http://www.okportal.dk Furthermore, other classifications from other sets of statistics are applied:
+The applied grouping of specialties/service types is based on the divisions in the fee schedules Furthermore, other classifications from other sets of statistics are applied:

 -